markjamesm/markjamesm.github.io/_posts/2020-05-21-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-one.md

 ![Running the GoRogue template build](https://markjames.dev/img/posts/gorogue-template-build.jpg "Screenshot of the GoRogue template")

-Awesome, We now have a base template to build off of!
+Awesome, we now have a base template to build off of!

 ## Adjusting the Map size